no-nonsense-dev/use-form/README.md

     <input
       type='text'

-      // Make sure to give the same name as in customValidation: name='firstName'
+      // Make sure to give the same field name as in customValidation: name='firstName'
       //

-      // By default, validation will be triggered on blur: onBlur={handleBlur}
+      // If you want to trigger validation on blur (default), use `handleBlur`: onBlur={handleBlur}
+      //

-      // You can also trigger it on change, if you set the `validateOnChange` option to `true`: onChange={handleChange}
+      // If you set the `validateOnChange` option to `true`: onChange={handleChange}
-      // If you don't, you don't even have to use onChange at all!
+      // (If you don't, you don't even have to use onChange at all!)
+      //

       // Input style can be modified according to validation: style={{